Tufin/oasdiff/README.md

 ### Non Breaking Removal of Deprecated Resources
 OpenAPI specification supports a ```deprecated``` flag which can be used to mark operations and other object types as deprecated.
-Normally, deprecation **is not** considered a breaking change since it doesn't break the client but only serves as an indication of an intent to remove something in the future, in contrast, the eventual removal of a resource (operation or other object) **is** considered a breaking change.
+Normally, deprecation **is not** considered a breaking change since it doesn't break the client but only serves as an indication of an intent to remove something in the future, in contrast, the eventual removal of a resource **is** considered a breaking change.

 oasdiff allows you to gracefully remove a resource without getting the ```breaking-change``` warning, as follows:
 1. First, the resource is marked as ```deprecated``` and a [special extension](https://swagger.io/specification/#specification-extensions) ```x-sunset``` is added to announce the date at which the resource will be removed